openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The JWT MUST contain the following elements:

 * in the JOSE header,
   * `alg`: REQUIRED.
-A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry [@IANA.JOSE.ALGS].
+A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry [@IANA.JOSE].
 It MUST NOT be `none` or an identifier for a symmetric algorithm (MAC).
   * `typ`: REQUIRED.
 MUST be `openid4vci-proof+jwt`, which explicitly types the key proof JWT as recommended in Section 3.11 of [@!RFC8725].
   * `kid`: OPTIONAL.
 JOSE Header containing the key ID.
 If the Credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the Credential shall be bound to.
 It MUST NOT be present if `jwk` is present.
   * `jwk`: OPTIONAL.
 JOSE Header containing the key material the new Credential shall be bound to.
 It MUST NOT be present if `kid` is present.